harakonan/research-public/README.md

 # research-public
-Research manuscripts and codes (publicly available)
+Research manuscripts and codes which are publicly available.